A NEW PRIORITY AREA: Mental health (2025)

 • Individual therapists and social service providers.

-The MIP Mental Health Research team is now honing in on the following priority areas where we think we could have the greatest impact:
+The MIP Mental Health Research honed in on the following priority areas where we think we could have the greatest impact:

 • Youth mental health